reverb-app/reverb/functions/README.md

 ### Running the Functions Server

-To initialize the Functions Server in a development environment, from the [Sample Server] [https://github.com/2401-Team-6/reverb/tree/main/sample] run:
+To initialize the Functions Server in a development environment, from the [Sample Server](https://github.com/2401-Team-6/reverb/tree/main/sample), run:

 ```
 $ npm run dev